Clean Cities Partnerships

 Partnerships and collaborations are the foundation of Clean Cities' efforts to reduce petroleum use.
 An active network of government agencies, industry representatives, community organizations, and businesses allows a variety of stakeholders to combine their efforts and exchange information and resources.

 Clean Cities coalitions build these partnerships at the state and local levels with thousands of stakeholders in communities across the country.

-Clean Cities also convenes user groups that share information and take on challenges specific to a particular fuel or technology.
-These groups are:
+Clean Cities partners with others to convene user groups that share information and take on challenges specific to a particular fuel or technology.
+These groups include:

 Natural Gas Vehicle Technology Forum — This forum supports development and deployment of commercially competitive natural gas engines, vehicles, and infrastructure.
 Stakeholders include equipment manufacturers, national laboratories, government agencies, vehicle fleets, and industry groups.